Social Living Club

 Social Living Club - Betty's Farm in Lima

+The photography class will be held at Betty’s Farm in Lima, Ohio on Wednesday evenings from 6:00 p.m. to 7:00 p.m.
 The cost of the six sessions will be $45.00 and will need to be paid in advance.
-For more information and to sign-up, please contact Rob Foreman at 419.205.2841 or firstname.lastname@example.org.
+SLC participants must be able to participate in the activity independently or with the appropriate support staff provided by the family.
+Participants are required to bring their own camera.
+For more information and to sign-up, please contact Robert Foreman at 419.205.2841 or email@example.com.